Think beyond the topic

 Is it difficult for you to contact a company?
 Maybe our pages on how to contact a company can help you.

 Is your topic important?
 Why?
 For whom?
-How can it be angled to be interesting to others?
+How can you angle it so it's interesting to others?
 How can the topics or methods be used elsewhere?
 Are there others who are interested in your specialist knowledge?
 You can use your thesis as a ‘ticket’ into a company or network.
-For example, use it as a reason for a coffee meeting where you talk about what you found.
+You could e.g. use it as a reason for a coffee meeting where you talk about what you found.

 Think about how your knowledge can create value for a company.
 Practice talking about how your thesis can be used, not what it’s about.
 Maybe your thesis is suitable for publication?
 This could be in the form of articles, presentations, teaching, video, or podcasts.
 You name it.

 Also, remember that your thesis is more than what you’ve written about.
 It’s also about the process and what you learned from it.
 What you learn from your process are also skills that you can use.
 When you write your thesis, you are the project manager of your own project and you get an understanding of how you work and what a good process is for you.